ssui07/Data-2020-Midterm-Group-8/README.md

 ## Purpose

-We wants to perform regression analysis on the census data by constructing good estimation models for median household income and income per capita.
+We want to perform regression analysis on the census data by constructing good estimation models for median household income and income per capita.
 By analyzing and comparing these two models, we can investigate the causal effect relationship between the predictors as well as their strength of impact on income in NYC and the surrounding area.

-## General Descripitions of Explanatory Variables
+We want to study the data set and develop some insights by investigating the following:

+- What is the distribution of income in the given NYC area?
+- What impact do gender, race, citizenship, job type, commute type and employment type have on income levels?
+- What impact does median household income have on poverty levels?
+- What impact does commute time to workplace have on income levels?

+## Methodology

-## Choices of Models
+### Choices of Models

 We decided to use the following regression models.